Terms & conditions (Flights-only bookings)

 - Be responsible for ensuring the accuracy of the personal details or any other information supplied in respect of himself and any other Passenger travelling on such booking;

-- Be responsible for notifying us prior to the time of booking by calling our Contact Centre on the telephone number 020 8939 0726 centre of any personal circumstances pertaining to a person included in the booking including, without limitation, whether any such person is not self reliant or is a person with reduced mobility.
-If you, or a member of your party, have difficulty in walking 500 metres, you should advise your agent at the time of booking and advise the airline at least 4 days prior to departure.
-For more information about 'self reliance' and 'reduced mobility', please click here;
+- Be responsible for notifying us prior to the time of booking, by calling our Contact Centre, of any personal circumstances and needs pertaining to a person included in the booking including, without limitation, whether any such person is not self-reliant or is a person with reduced mobility – for example if you, or a member of your party, have difficulty in walking 500 metres; and you should advise your agent at the time of booking and advise the airline at least 4 days prior to departure;

 - Be responsible for notifying us at any time from the time of booking until 48 hours prior to the flight's departure by calling our Contact Centre if any person travelling on the booking has ceased to be self reliant or is a person with reduced mobility or if a person previously reported to be with reduced mobility or as not being self reliant does no longer fall into either category;